tkjode/homelab/README.md

 ## Things to figure out

-- [ ] Once the cluster is built and stable, Kick off "Day 2 Ops" ?
+- [x] Once the cluster is built and stable, Kick off "Day 2 Ops" ?
-  - [ ] ArgoCD + app of apps boot up helm chart
+  - [x] ArgoCD + app of apps boot up helm chart
-- [ ] DNS+Cert Integration - cluster trust fixes /w more DNS+IP SANs on the API Server
+- [x] DNS+Cert Integration - cluster trust fixes /w more DNS+IP SANs on the API Server
-  - [ ] Route53 integration - from within cluster?
+  - [x] Route53 integration - ~~from within cluster?~~ Cluster has a CA and Cert-Manager for internal, external TLS trust is handled by certbot on haproxy gw.
-- [ ] HAProxy Ingress Controller (~~mostly worked out~~TLS is killing me)
+- [x] HAProxy Ingress Controller (~~mostly worked out~~ ~~TLS is killing me~~ TLS has been pwned)
-  - [ ] Gateway API + Envoy looks like the next iteration on the Ingress paradigm for kubernetes, do that!
+  - [x] Gateway API + Envoy looks like the next iteration on the Ingress paradigm for kubernetes, do that!
 - Kube bootstrap cloud-init machines
   - [x] Make master nodes and worker nodes from cloud-init bases
   - [x] Certificate generation (TF generated x509s maybe?) for cluster api+etcd certs